woocommerce/woocommerce-blocks/docs/extensibility/slot-fills.md

 A Fill is the component provided by third-party developers to render inside a Slot.

-Slots and Fills uses WordPress's API, [so you can expand more on its API there.](https://github.com/WordPress/gutenberg/tree/trunk/packages/components/src/slot-fill).
+Slot and Fill use WordPress' API, and you can learn more about how they work in [the Slot Fill documentation.](https://github.com/WordPress/gutenberg/tree/trunk/packages/components/src/slot-fill).

 ## Basic Usage